Warden0fTime/Warden0fTime/README.md

 ### ﹤OVERALL + BYI & DNI﹥
 — ⚙️ ,, *_There are a lot of games I enjoy, and more anime than I can count that I’m completely obsessed with.
-If you ever catch me cosplaying someone from a fandom... chances are, I’m already deep in it.
-Just ask; it’s not that hard to figure out.
-I have a bit of a thing for blackjack and games like that.
-Kind of fun playing with chance, you know.
-And time?
+If you ever catch me cosplaying a character from a fandom... chances are, I’m already deep in it.
+Just ask; it’s not that hard to figure out...
+Oh by the way, don't depend on me for time stuff.
 Yeah... let’s just say I don’t really keep track of it very well.
 I blink, and suddenly it’s 3AM.
 Timekeeper irony, I know._*

 — ⌛ ,, *_I’m a pretty introverted person, to be honest.
 I don’t really talk much, listening is more my thing.
 I like the quiet... it’s where I feel most like myself.
 But hey, despite that, I promise I’m not that bad to be around.
 I like to think I have a solid personality... give or take a few existential crises.
 So if you’re okay with a little silence, I think we’ll get along just fine._*